Takarafuji Daisuke: Career

 He earned his first kinboshi or gold star for defeating yokozuna Kakuryū in the January 2015 tournament, but he missed out on a first special prize and promotion to the san'yaku ranks after he failed to win on the final day and ended with a make-koshi 7–8 record.
 Winning records in March and May saw him promoted to komusubi for the first time but a 4–11 result in July saw him return to the rank and file.
 He managed only four wins in September but returned to form with ten wins in November and a winning record in January 2016 led to him being made komusubi again for the March tournament.
 In this tournament he defeated Hakuhō on the opening day, his first win over the yokozuna in eleven attempts.
 He beat Hakuhō again on the 5th day of the July tournament in Nagoya, ending the yokozunas 33 bout winning streak.
 He ended the tournament with a 10–5 record and was awarded the special prize for Fighting Spirit.
 He was promoted to his highest rank to date of sekiwake for the following September 2016 tournament, but could only score 4–11 and was demoted.
 He has remained in the maegashira ranks for the rest of his makuuchi career, with the exception of one tournament in jūryō in March 2024.

 Even though he was defeated by fellow maegashira and former sekiwake Myōgiryū, Takarafuji celebrated his 1200th match since his professional debut on the 12th day of the July 2023 tournament.

 Takarafuji recorded only six wins against nine losses from maegashira 16 in the January 2024 tournament, meaning a likely fall to jūryō for the following tournament for the first time since November 2012 and leaving him ten short of 1000 consecutive matches in the top division.
 Takarafuji confirmed that he would continue in jūryō and would not be retiring.

 After wrestling in the jūryō division during the March 2024 tournament, Takarafuji found himself promoted to makuuchi thanks to a barely achieved kashi-kochi score of 8–7.
 During the following tournament, in May, he matched his career best opening performance, recording five consecutive victories from the first day of the competition for the first time in seven years.
 He therefore maintained his place in the group of wrestlers leading the tournament at the time.

 Retirement

 After finishing the last two tournaments of 2024 with winning records, Takarafuji posted losing records throughout 2025, dropping to jūryō 12 by that year's September tournament.
 After posting just five wins in September, and in danger of dropping out of sekitori status for the first time in 15 years, Takarafuji decided to retire.
 He planned to remain with his stable as a coach, under the elder name Kiriyama.

-Takarafuji's retirement ceremony will be held on 31 May 2026 at the Ryōgoku Kokugikan.
+Takarafuji's retirement ceremony was held on 31 May 2026 at the Ryōgoku Kokugikan.
+About 300 people attended the ceremony, which concluded with Miyagino and former stablemaster Isegahama (the former yokozuna Asahifuji), making the final cut.